Kiyomi Waller

-Kiyomi Waller (b.
-December 21, 1967 from Oceanside, California US) is an American professional "Old/Mid School" Bicycle Motocross (BMX) racer whose prime competitive years were from 1989-1998.
+Kiyomi Waller (born December 21, 1967) is an American professional "Old/Mid School" Bicycle Motocross (BMX) racer whose prime competitive years were from 1989-1998.

 His most popular nickname was "Yo-Yo" which was derived from the third and fourth letters of his first name: Ki-YO-mi.
 This nickname was given by Old School racer 'Shawn Texas'.
 His second moniker was "The Coyote", possibly a rhyming play on his last name "Waller".

 Racing career milestones

 Note: Professional firsts are on the National level unless otherwise indicated.
 Included under the term of "National" are American Bicycle Association (ABA) Gold Cup Qualifiers.